 e) knowledge of local conditions including snow pack history

 Ski and Snowboard tracks may lead beyond Timberline’s boundary to where there is NO avalanche control, NO trail signs, CONFUSING route directions and DANGEROUS terrain traps.
 Rescue, if possible, will be slow and may be costly to you.
-Remember that hiking, skinning or snowshoeing into closed areas is prohibited.
+Remember that hiking, skiing or snowshoeing into closed areas is prohibited.

 Mt.
 Hood Ski Patrol